 Urban agriculture is the practice of cultivating, processing, and distributing food in or around a village, town, or city.
 Urban agriculture can also involve animal husbandry, aquaculture, agroforestry, Urban beekeeping, and horticulture.
 These activities occur in peri-urban areas as well.
 Urban agriculture can reflect varying levels of economic and social development.
 In the global north it often takes the form of a social movement for sustainable communities, where organic growers, ‘foodies’ and ‘locavores’ form social networks founded on a shared ethos of nature and community holism.
-These networks can evolve when receiving formal institutional support, becoming integrated into local town planning as a ‘transition town’ movement for sustainable urban development.
-In the developing south, food security, nutrition and income generation are key motivations for the practice.
-History Perspectives Resource and economic
+History The idea of supplemental food production beyond rural farming operations and distant imports is not new and has been used during war times and the Great Depression when food shortage issues arose.
+With its past success in mind and with modern technology, urban agriculture today can be something to help both developed and developing nations.
+Perspectives Resource and economic

 Related: Autres informations